 Curtis Hoyle: Franks best friend from the army.
 He runs a trauma support group that Frank attends.
 He is also missing his left leg which he lost during combat while serving.

 This season will focus on Frank’s past coming back to haunt him.
 During his search for the people who killed his family, Frank killed hundreds of gang members, and now the criminal underworld is coming for him.
 Now Frank must survive against the mob while protecting the people closest to him.

+Episode Title: Welcome Back Frank

+Episode one-liner: Frank is attacked and goes on the run.

 This episode is the season premiere.
 In it, Frank is still keeping a low profile and using the name Pete Castiglione.
 He is then attacked by a group of thugs in his house and eventually has to go on the run.
-Meanwhile Dinah is in court trying to prosecute Billy and David is trying to adjust to family life again.
+Meanwhile Dinah is in court trying to prosecute Billy, and David is trying to adjust to family life again.

 Plot A: Frank having to fight off the thugs and then go on the run.